 Also worth visiting in Haifa is the Cave of Elijah, a Jewish pilgrimage site where the prophet Elijah was said to have taken shelter; Mount Carmel National Park, which is the largest national park in Israel and a protected UNESCO biosphere reserve; and the Stella Maris Monastery, one of the oldest abbeys in the world, dating back to 1291 A.D.

 Caesarea was a port city erected by Herod the Great in 21 B.C. and is one of Israel’s most impressive archaeological sites.
 It is located halfway between Tel Aviv and Haifa.

-Here you’ll find one of the largest Roman amphitheatres ever built.
-The archaeological park is huge and contains baths, a hippodrome by the sea, and a great port.
+Here, you’ll find one of the largest Roman amphitheatres ever built.
+The huge archaeological park contains baths, a hippodrome by the sea, and a great port.
 A little north of the archaeological park, you will also find ruins of a Roman aqueduct perched at the edge of a gorgeous beach.